Ashish-Patnaik/MemoryLane/README.md

 *   **Silent Context Capture (🧠 Reaction Emoji):** Hover over any thread reply and react with the brain emoji.
 MemoryLane automatically traces the reply back to the parent question, extracts a clean, structured Q&A card using AI, and writes it to your Notion workspace.
 *   **Self-Cleaning Undo System:** If a user accidentally reacts to an outdated message or a joke, simply removing the `🧠` emoji triggers a deletion event that automatically archives the record in Notion and purges it from local memory.
-*   **Fuzzy Search & Recall (`/recall`):** Query your global workspace memory using natural language.
-Backed by an in-memory fuzzy search engine, the bot tolerates typos and retrieves answers in milliseconds, citing the original expert and channel.
+*   **Fuzzy Search & Recall (`/recall`):** Query your global workspace memory using natural, conversational language.
+MemoryLane searches both our fast local cache and Slack's native **Real-Time Search (RTS) API** to instantly retrieve answers, tolerating typos and citing the expert and original channel.
 *   **Offboarding Shield (`/handoff`):** Instantly compile every single verified contribution a departing team member has ever made into a clean, structured markdown document, with a single-click export back to Notion.
 *   **The Daily Brief (`/dailybrief`):** Generates an AI-synthesized summary card of every verified decision made across your workspace in the last 24 hours to help teammates catch up without scrolling.
 *   **Manual Override (`/remember`):** Allows users to manually save standalone facts directly to the memory base without needing an active thread.